Crispy Asian Salmon Bowls

 Here is everything you need for these salmon bowls and some ideas for easy swaps.

-- Soy sauce: Soy sauce is the main ingredient in the marinade and sauce.
-Swap in tamari or coconut aminos if you prefer.
+- Soy sauce: Soy sauce is the key ingredient in the marinade and sauce, adding depth and umami.
+Tamari or coconut aminos are perfect substitutes for soy sauce if you’re looking for a gluten-free option.

-- Vegetables: This salmon and rice bowl can be made with any combination of cooked or raw vegetables.
-Favorites include cucumbers, carrots, cabbage, asparagus, green onions, sugar snap peas, snow peas, and thinly sliced red onion.
+- Vegetables: This rice bowl is super versatile, so feel free to use any mix of cooked or raw veggies.
+Some favorites include cucumbers, carrots, cabbage, green onions, sugar snap peas, snow peas, and thinly sliced red onion.
+You can even toss in some avocado or kimchi for extra flavor!

-- Rice: Use steamed brown rice, white rice, sushi rice (like in these easy sushi bowls), quinoa, cauliflower rice, or any other grain or noodle as your base.
-Leftover rice, frozen precooked rice, or microwavable rice is a great way to save time.
+- Rice: I love using steamed brown or white rice as the base.
+This recipe also works great with sushi rice (like in these easy sushi bowls), quinoa, cauliflower rice, greens, or even noodles.
+Leftover rice, frozen precooked rice, or microwavable rice is a great shortcut.

 Follow these easy steps and tips to make a really delicious salmon bowl.